 Huntsman’s manufacturing technique also involved a slower warm up and cool down of the material that allowed greater diffusion of the carbon element, resulting in a higher quality and consistent finished material, that was stronger and harder than previous forms of steel.

 Huntsman’s factory could produce around 34 pounds of blistered steel per crucible, which was exported in large quantities to cutlery manufacturers in France.
 It was when these French manufactures started exporting those products back into England, that the process caught the attention of the Sheffield cutlery manufacturers.

-Initially the Sheffield manufacturers lobbied government to prohibit the export of this new steel, an attempt that failed.
+Initially, the Sheffield manufacturers lobbied government to prohibit the export of this new steel, an attempt that failed.
 Sadly Huntsman never patented his process for manufacturing the steel, and legend has it that Sheffield iron founder Samuel Walker stole the process in 1750, after posing as a beggar and asking to sleep in the warmth of the foundry for the night.

-You have to wonder what Huntsman’s lab was like back in 1740 when he made the discovery?
+Do you have to wonder what Huntsman’s lab was like back in 1740 when he made the discovery?
 Now-a-days you’ll find the Stainless Steel that his process was eventually born out of in many applications, like our Stainless Steel Laboratory Sinks.